 The example on the right shows a concrete deck slab, where three distinct areas are revealed: the expected 150mm spacing on the right span, a higher rebar density around 15m on the supports, and a 4mm “anti-cracking” mesh on the left span with a 200mm spacing.

 With this map, we can visualize the total thickness of the asphalt.
 Depending on its composition, we are also able to provide the thicknesses of its different layers.
 Similar to the concrete cover map, this map is a valuable tool to detect potential under-thicknesses or over-thicknesses.

-We have vast experience of masonry structures, ranging from retaining walls, historical bridges to ancient roman theatres.
+We have vast experience in analysing masonry structures, ranging from retaining walls over historical bridges to ancient roman theatres.

-We can provide detailed 3D models with the thickness of cladding stones, the volume of infill, and the location of potential steel reinforcement or anchor bars embedded in the walls.
+We can provide detailed 3D models with the thickness of cladding stones, the volume of infill and the location of steel reinforcement or anchor bars embedded in the walls.